-Doctoral Portfolio Checklist
+Appendix K-2: Doctoral Portfolio Checklist

 1. Table of Contents: This should tell your committee members on what page of your portfolio the items below can be found.
-2. Publications ☐ One first-authored article accepted or published in an approved peer-reviewed journal Letter of acceptance from journal editor Copy of the accepted version of the manuscript or article reprint 3.
-Presentations Four presentations at meetings of national/international academic/professional org Two presentations are single or first authored Substituted State presentations (2 state count for 1 national) ☐ Two state or regional presentations at meetings of academic/professional organization ☐ Acceptance letter or copy of conference program page Full citation for presentation in APA format - I un citation for presentation in 74 74 format 4.
-Teaching and/or Outreach (at least one of the following) Full responsibility for one class at the University of Georgia course syllabus quantitative course evaluations upervisor evaluation Primary responsibility for a programmatic series of 6 to 10 presentations for local service agency with supporting documentation On-going (at least 40 hours) clinical/work/outreach in an institutional setting with a specialized population with supporting documentation Significant involvement in research evaluation for a specific program, including creation of an evaluation report with supporting documentation Production of a significant document for outreach purposes or an outreach publication with supporting documentation Language and Langu
+2. Publications One first-authored article accepted or published in an approved peer-reviewed journal Letter of acceptance from journal editor Copy of the accepted version of the manuscript or article reprint 3.
+Presentations Four presentations at meetings of national/international academic/professional Two presentations are single or first authored Substituted State presentations (2 state count for 1 national) Two state or regional presentations at meetings of academic/professional organization ☐ Acceptance letter or copy of conference program page Full citation for presentation in APA format 4.
+Teaching and/or Outreach (at least one of the following) Co-teach one class at the University of Georgia course syllabus supervisor evaluation Primary responsibility for a programmatic series of 6 to 10 presentations for local service agency with supporting documentation On-going (at least 40 hours) clinical/work/outreach in an institutional setting with a specialized population with supporting documentation Significant involvement in research evaluation for a specific program, including creation of an evaluation report with supporting documentation Production of a significant document for outreach purposes or an outreach publication with supporting documentation